linnnus/blog/src/posts/first-nixpkgs-pr.md

 so [I added some extra warnings][eval-warning] specifically to catch that.

-[^hm]: I also updated HM as it, together with nix-darwin, makes up the majority of actual use of `toPlist` in the wild.
+[^hm]: I also updated HM as it, together with nix-darwin, makes up the majority of the actual use of `toPlist` in the wild.
 The patches are basically identical.

 The PRs to the downstream projects were merged pretty quickly too.
-As of 21/08/2025 all the PRs have finally been merged and the roll-out should be complete in the 25.11 release.
+As of 21/08/2025 all the PRs have finally been merged and the roll-out should be complete with the release of 25.11.

 ## Learnings